DMK moves court to remove Jaya portrait from House, 'she was corrupt'

 The plea alleged that the Speaker has "arbitrarily" taken a decision on February 10 to unveil a portrait of Jayalalithaa in the assembly hall on Monday in the presence of the chief minister and the deputy chief minister.

-The seven-ft high portrait was successfully unveiled on Monday morning, the petitioner said.
+The seven-feet high portrait was successfully unveiled on Monday morning, the petitioner said.
 The decision of the speaker was unconstitutional, tainted with illegality, besides highly arbitrary, unreasonable and reeked of malice in law, the petitioner's counsel said.

 "It is antithetical to standards of morality and probity enshrined in our Constitution and expounded by the Supreme Court of India from time to time," the counsel said.
 "The intention of the then Speakers to display photographs…inside the Assembly was to serve as an example and reminder to all the members of the august assembly that the elected representatives should live and conduct themselves like these leaders whose life is an example of the highest standards of public life," the petitioner submitted.